 1/4 cup of olive oil

 Put all the ingredients in blender, mix them until smooth.

 Preheat the oven to 375 °F.Cut the squash in half lengthwise and scoop out the seeds.
-Drizzle with olive oil and put face side down on baking sheet.
+Drizzle with olive oil and put face side down on a baking sheet.
 Cook for 60-90 minutes, until tender.
 Let it cool to handle.
-Scrape squash with a fork to remove flesh in long spaghetti like strands.
+Scrape squash with a fork to remove flesh in long spaghetti-like strands.